 They also chronicle how two young men broke free of Britain’s stultifying post-war class system and austerity to embrace a whole world of freedom and adventure.

-In addition to letters and photos from the trip, there are additional notes added today, both by me and by Tony, who is now 79.
-He’s also sharing some extra details which he’d decided not to post home to his mother at the time….
+In addition to Tony’s original letters and photos, there are additional notes added, both by me and Tony, including details which he didn’t share with his mother at the time….

 We hope you enjoy as much as we do. x